JAORMX/puppet-certmonger/README.md

 * Submit a PR

 ## Acknowledgements

+Thanks to:
+* Rob Crittenden for his work on https://github.com/rcritten/puppet-certmonger and his helpful reviews
-Honorable mention goes out to Rob Crittenden for his work on https://github.com/rcritten/puppet-certmonger, which was used as inspiration for this module.
+* Github user earsdown for his work on the original version of this module.